Raigm/Recommendation_engine/README.md

 # Recommendation_engine

-This is an exploration on how recommendation engine works
+This is an exploration on how recommendation engines work